uhkniazi/Schisto_medip/README.md

 the repeats file RepBasePerpignanSma52.gff.
 We only use the data from the full chromosomes, and the data is saved as a lFeatures object to be used by later scripts.

+# Fanny_downstream_sequences.R
+Very similar to previous script, but extracts only the genes and converts them to downstream regions.
+Extracts sequences for those regions and writes in a FASTA file with some nucleotide frequencies as outputs.

 # 02_features_overlaps_casette.R
 The script uses a casette feature object created earlier (create_features_from_gff.R), Pooled Medip Peaks object created earlier
 (01_dismiss_to_gff.R) and removes peaks not belonging to any class i.e. 'none'.
 We create a matrix with each column representing a